SeesAll/ClanSteamIDs/README.md

 Supported versions:
 - Free Clans plugin (uMod)
-- Premium Clans REBORN plugin
+- Premium Clans REBORN plugin (chaoscode)

 If the Clans plugin is not installed, clan lookup commands will return an error.